Junior Eurovision Song Contest 2004: Participants

+Prior to the event, a compilation album featuring all the songs from the 2004 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group in November 2004.

 Format

 Visual design

 On 2 September 2004, host broadcaster NRK presented the official logo of the contest.
 The theme of the show was later confirmed as bright Nordic winter nights, sparkling stars and snow crystals, set in a hip-hop atmosphere.

 Presenters

 On 23 September 2004, it was announced that Nadia Hasnaoui and Stian Barsnes Simonsen would host the contest.
 The hosting couple also led the final of national qualifying rounds to the competition, Melodi Grand Prix Junior 2004 on 12 June.

-Running order

-The draw for the running order of the contest was held on 14 October, with Greece drawn to open the contest for a second time and Romania drawn to close.

 Voting

 All countries used televoting to decide on their top ten.
 In normal Eurovision fashion, each country's favourite song was given 12 points, their second favourite 10, and their third to tenth favourites were given 8–1 points.